-Southern blue whiting (Micromesistius australis) is one of New Zealand's largest volume fisheries, with annual landings of between 25 000 t and 40 000 t since 2000 (Ministry for Primary Industries 2014).
+Southern blue whiting (Micromesistius australis) is one of New Zealand's largest volume fisheries, with annual landings of between 25 000 t and 40 000 t since 2000 (Ministry for Primary Industries 2015).
 Southern blue whiting (SBW) occur in Sub-Antarctic waters, with known spawning grounds on the Bounty Platform, Pukaki Rise, Auckland Islands Shelf, and Campbell Island Rise (Hanchet 1999).
 Fish from the four spawning grounds are treated as separate stocks for stock assessment.
 Spawning occurs on the Bounty Platform from mid-August to early September and 3-4 weeks later in the other areas.

 A programme to estimate SBW spawning stock biomass on each fishing ground using acoustic techniques from research vessels began in 1993.
 The Bounty Platform, Pukaki Rise, and Campbell Island Rise were each surveyed annually between 1993 and 1995.
 After the first three annual surveys it was decided to survey these areas less regularly.
 The Bounty Platform grounds were surveyed in 1997, 1999, and most recently in 2001.
 The Pukaki area was surveyed in 1997 and 2000.
 The only on-going series of research surveys is on the Campbell Island Rise grounds, which have been surveyed in 1998, 2000, 2002, 2004, 2006, 2009, 2011, and 2013.
 All these surveys were carried out from R.V.
 Tangaroa using towed transducers and have been wide-area surveys intended to survey spawning SBW and pre-recruits.
-The results of these research surveys of spawning and pre-recruit SBW are the main input into SBW stock assessments (e.g., Ministry for Primary Industries 2014).
+The results of these research surveys of spawning and pre-recruit SBW are the main input into SBW stock assessments (e.g., Ministry for Primary Industries 2015).

 An acoustic survey of the Campbell Island grounds was carried out from FV Aoraki in 2003 and showed that industry vessels with hull-mounted acoustic systems could also be used to collect acoustic data on SBW in good weather (less than 25 knots of wind) (O'Driscoll & Hanchet 2004).
 They further demonstrated that snapshots of the main spawning aggregations could be carried out using the processing time between commercial trawls without seriously compromising fishing success.
-Further surveys of spawning SBW using this approach have been carried out on the Bounty Platform in 2004, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013, on the Pukaki Rise in 2009 and 2010, and on the Campbell Island Rise in 2010.
-Surveys from 2004-09 were summarised by O'Driscoll (2011a), with results from surveys in 2010-14 presented by O'Driscoll (2011b, 2011c, 2012, 2013) and O'Driscoll et al. (2015).
+Further surveys of spawning SBW using this approach have been successfully carried out on the Bounty Platform in 2004, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 (O'Driscoll et al. 2016), and attempted on the Pukaki Rise in 2009, 2010, and 2012 and on the Campbell Island Rise in 2010 and 2012 (e.g., Hampton & Nelson 2014).